 3. Create a calm sleep environment

-It’s the little things that can help transition him from active and alert to sleepy and calm.
+It’s the little things that can help transition her from active and alert to sleepy and calm.
 Make it a routine that, at a certain time of the night, you change your environment to signal it’s time to sleep.
 A few ideas include:

 - Turning off a few lights to keep your home dark

-- Speaking to him quietly and softly
+- Speaking to her quietly and softly

 - Providing relaxing activities like puzzles and art

-- Scheduling regular downtime for him to pick a quiet activity
+- Scheduling regular downtime for quiet activities

 - Making bath time calm and relaxing